Orbital functions and heat kernels of Kleinian groups: Introduction

-Note that it is not clear that the limit is well defined \textit{a priori}: it was shown to exist in \cite{artroblinfoncorb}.
-Bishop and Jones \cite{articlebishopjones} \cite{artbishopjonescriticalgeometricfiniteness}, following Sullivan \cite{articlesullivandemicylindre}, were able to show that $\delta_{\Gamma} =2$ for geometrically tame Kleinian groups.
-As a corollary of \cite{articlecanary} and Marden's tameness theorem, all degenerate Kleinian groups are geometrically tame, which settles the study of their critical exponents.
-However, the critical exponent is a much weaker invariant than a precise asymptotic of the orbital function and none of the methods developed in the above mentioned work apply. \\
+This article aims at investigating the behaviour of orbital functions associated to Kleinian groups whose quotients do not carry any finite Bowen-Margulis measures.
+There are very few cases where even rough estimates of the orbital function are obtained in this case.
+The only result in this direction, in the setting of Poincaré groups, is due to Epstein \cite{articleepsteinspectraltheory1, articleepsteinspectraltheory2, articleepsteinspectraltheory3} and deals with Abelian covers of compact hyperbolic manifolds. \\

-Note also that there is, generally speaking, very few cases where even rough estimates of the orbital function are obtained when there is no finite Bowen-Margulis-Sullivan measure.
-The only result in this direction, in the setting of Poincaré groups, is due to Pollicott and Sharp in \cite{artsharppolliabeliancover} and deals with Abelian covers of compact hyperbolic manifolds.
-Their method strongly relies on the fact that the covering group is Abelian: it allows them to use the finite measure of the underlying compact manifold, encoding totally the Abelian cover in the homology of the latter.
-It seems therefore hard to generalise their method to study Poincaré groups associated to non Abelian covers of compact manifolds, and even harder for hyperbolic manifolds which does not cover any compact one at all.
-Note however that their result encompasses the case of $\ZZ$-covers associated to compact hyperbolic 3-manifolds which fibre over the circle, which are special cases of degenerate Kleinian groups. \\
+Epstein's method relies on tools similar to those used in this article, namely the use of the spectral theory of the manifold $M_{\Gamma}$.
+The method is limited to Abelian covers of finite volume manifolds.
+Indeed, the fact that the covering group is Abelian allows them to use the finite measure of the underlying compact manifold, encoding totally the Abelian cover in the homology of the latter.
+It seems therefore hard to generalise this approach to study Poincaré groups associated to non Abelian covers of finite volume manifolds, and even harder for hyperbolic manifolds which does not cover any finite volume hyperbolic manifold at all. \\

-In this article we pursue the investigation of the relation that heat kernels entertain with orbital functions of degenerate Kleinian groups.
+In this article we pursue the investigation of the relation that heat kernels entertain with orbital functions of Poincaré groups.
 This approach was initiated by the author in his PhD dissertation \cite{thesemoi} which eventually led to \cite{artmoiheatcounting1}.
 It was inspired by Margulis' dynamical idea to relate geodesic flows and counting problems and by Sullivan's idea to relate Brownian motions and geodesic flows (in constant negative curvature).
 Therefore, counting problems and heat kernels should be related somehow.
 This article quantifies this relation through the following theorem. \\

 We denote by $\mathcal{V}_d(\rho)$ the volume of any hyperbolic ball of radius $\rho$ in $\HH^d$ and by $p_{\Gamma}$ the heat kernel of $M_{\Gamma}$.
 We refer to Section \ref{secheatoperator} for a precise definition of the latter.